xinyu-yang/myvim/README.md

 ```
 ## There are some operates should be performed before work.
 ### YouCompleteMe compiled require
+YCM has some requirements:
+* GCC version >= 8
+* VIM version >= v8.1.2269
+* Python3 version > 3.5
+For details, refer to YCM reporsitory.

 [YCM](https://github.com/ycm-core/YouCompleteMe) may not work before we compile it mannually.
 The basic instruction is:
 ```